simoncowen88/dogeconf-19/talk/90-expr.md

 Declarative algebras are great!

+--

+They won't outperform imperative immediately.

+--

-Inpectability allows for optimisations.
+Inspectability allows for optimisations.

 ???

-centralised optimisations

-new ones benefit all
+centralised optimisations - new ones benefit all

+--